-Barbara Hungerford, Director of Sydney Spine & Pelvis Physiotherapy Centre, has been a physiotherapist for over 25 years.
-Her inspiration to improve her own ability to treat peoples backs came from the many patients she saw in the early 1990's whose low back and pelvic pain had overtaken their capacity to enjoy life.
-Her own studies led her into teaching, and she founded Advanced Manual Therapy Associates P/L in 1995 as a vessel to provide educational courses for physiotherapists and medical practitioners.
+Barbara Hungerford, Director of Sydney Spine & Pelvis Physiotherapy Centre, has been a physiotherapist for over 35 years.
+Her inspiration to improve people with back, neck, hip and pelvic pain are treated has come from the many patients she has seen whose daily symptoms have overtaken their capacity to enjoy life.
+Her own research led her into teaching, and she founded Advanced Manual Therapy Associates P/L in 1995 as a vessel to provide educational courses for physiotherapists and medical practitioners.
 Barbara continues to provide these courses both in Australia and overseas.
 In 1997 she undertook a PhD that investigated the alteration of pelvic biomechanics and muscle recruitment in association with pelvic dysfunction.
 This was accepted in 2002 and she has since published this research in International Peer reviewed journals.
 Please visit the AMTA website for more information.
 Barbara is also regularly asked to present her research, and ideas about treatment of back and pelvic pain, to medical conferences and physiotherapy groups internationally.

 The opening of Sydney Spine & Pelvis Physiotherapy Centre in 2003 was a major achievement for Barb, as it provided an opportunity to create a centre of excellence in which the latest science of treatment could be combined with the passion to heal and help people regain control of their life and ease their pain.
 Clinically, she provides assessment, diagnosis, ant treatment for neck pain and headaches, upper back, thoracic and referred arm pain, low back and pelvic pain, hip pain, pregnancy related issues, visceral and cranio-sacral therapy.

 Vanessa Barnes is an experienced physiotherapist who graduated in 2002 from Sydney University.
-She is also a qualified psychologist and a member of the APA and British Ballet Association.
-Vanessa has worked in private practice for 12 years and has a strong background in sports Physiotherapy and musculoskeletal injuries that has focused her interests into treatment of low back and pelvic pain, treatment of difficult neck & thoracic injuries, pregnancy related injuries and sports related injuries.
-She combines techniques such as Muscle Energy techniques, McKenzie, Maitland and cranio-sacral approach to improve articular mobility and reduce joint pain and stiffness.
+She is also a qualified psychologist and a member of the Australian Physio Association and British Ballet Association.
+Vanessa has worked in private practice for 15 years and has a strong background in sports Physiotherapy and musculoskeletal injuries that has focused her interests into treatment of low back and pelvic pain, treatment of difficult hip, neck & thoracic and cranial injuries, pregnancy related injuries and sports related injuries.
+She combines her advanced skills in Muscle Energy techniques, McKenzie, Maitland, ISM and cranio-sacral approach to improve articular mobility and reduce joint pain and stiffness.
 Vanessa has also undergone extensive training with Barb Hungerford to develop her diagnostic skills and approach to manual therapy and approach to patient care.
 She has trained in Lumbo-Pelvic Stability retraining and Pilates approach to exercise rehabilitation and therefore combines manual therapy with exercise rehabilitation to assist each patient with full recovery.
-Vanessa has extensive experience in creating specific progressions in exercise rehabilitation programs for lumbo-pelvic, neck, and hip rehabilitation and is involved in running the Specific Exercise Classes provided at Sydney Spine and Pelvis Physiotherapy Centre plus teaching our Pilates matt classes.
+Vanessa has studied the Alison Grimaldi Hip rehabilitation protocols and has extensive experience in creating specific progressions in exercise rehabilitation programs for lumbo-pelvic, hip, neck, and thoracic rehabilitation and is involved in running the Specific Exercise Classes provided at Sydney Spine and Pelvis Physiotherapy Centre.